Benefits Overview and FAQs

 What’s my copay?

 That depends on what plan you choose, what Tier your service falls into, and what kind of service you receive.
-For specifics, refer to pages 4-6 of the Benefits Overview.
+For specifics, refer the Benefits Overview.

 What are tiers?

 Vanderbilt’s Aetna-administered plans give you a choice of in-network and out-of-network providers by providing benefits under three tiers: